alexdobin/STAR/docs/STARsolo.md

-                            Gene            ... genes: reads match the gene transcript SJ              ... splice junctions: reported in SJ.out.tab GeneFull        ... full genes: count all reads overlapping genes' exons and introns Transcript3p   ... quantification of transcript for 3' protocols
+                            Gene            ... genes: reads match the gene transcript SJ              ... splice junctions: reported in SJ.out.tab GeneFull        ... full genes: count all reads overlapping genes' exons and introns

 soloUMIdedup                1MM_All
     string(s):              type of UMI deduplication (collapsing) algorithm 1MM_All             ... all UMIs with 1 mismatch distance to each other are collapsed (i.e. counted once)
                             1MM_Directional     ... follows the "directional" method from the UMI-tools by Smith, Heger and Sudbery (Genome Research 2017).
-                            Exact               ... only exactly matching UMIs are collapsed
+                            Exact               ... only exactly matching UMIs are collapsed NoDedup             ... no deduplication of UMIs, count all reads.
+Allowed for --soloType SmartSeq

 soloUMIfiltering            -
     string(s)               type of UMI filtering